Ancient history of Cyprus: Assyrian conquest and the ten city-kingdoms of Cyprus

+in the interior of the island.

+Later inscriptions add Marion, Lapithos and Kyrenia.

 Cyprus gained independence after 627 BC following the death of Ashurbanipal, the last great Assyrian king.
 Cemeteries from this period are chiefly rock-cut tombs.
 They have been found, among other locations, at Tamassos, Soli, Patriki and Trachonas.
 The rock-cut 'royal' tombs at Tamassos, built c.
 600 BC, imitate wooden houses.
 The pillars show Phoenician influence.
 Some graves contain the remains of horses and chariots.

 The main deity of ancient Cyprus was, the Assyro-Babylonian goddess Ishtar, and Phoenician Astarte, later known by the Greek name Aphrodite.
 She was called "the lady of Kypros" by Homer.
 Paphian inscriptions call her "the Queen".
 Pictures of Aphrodite appear on the coins of Salamis as well, demonstrating that her cult had a larger regional influence.
 In addition, the King of Paphos was the High Priest of Aphrodite, and a great pilgrim temple of her, the Sanctuary of Aphrodite Paphia, was situated in Paphia.
 Other gods venerated include the Phoenician Anat, Baal, Eshmun, Reshef, Mikal and Melkart and the Egyptian Hathor, Thoth, Bes and Ptah, as attested by amulets.
 Animal sacrifices are attested to on terracotta-votives.
 The sanctuary of Ayia Irini contained over 2,000 figurines.